• Skip to primary navigation

 How do you make soft and chewy chocolate chip cookies? (+ tips)

-In a second medium bowl, combine the butter, brown sugar, and white sugar.
+3. In a second medium bowl, combine the butter, brown sugar, and granulated sugar.
 Mix until the ingredients are fully combined and there are no clumps.
-Whisk in the egg and egg yolk. ** To quickly bring the eggs to room temp, simply place the eggs in a bowl of warm (NOT HOT) water for 5-10 minutes.
+Whisk in the egg and egg yolk.

 Add the dry ingredients and stir until fully incorporated.